strangebuzz/phpquiz/README.md

 You can find the dev notes in the [README.txt][8] file.

-To see the changes you do the assets (Js, CSS), you must run yarn watch with the following command:
+To see the changes you do to the assets (Js, CSS), you must run yarn watch with the following command:

 ```bash